yasir2000/openwrt-oldwiki-md/IPv6_howto.rst

 = Setup software =
 == Kernel ==
-The ipv6 module is automatically loaded at boot time, if you don't want to reboot issue
+The ipv6 module is automatically loaded at boot time via ''/etc/modules.d/20-ipv6'', if you don't want to reboot issue

 {{{
 insmod ipv6